-Model 2 is buffered and transmits up to 66.7 cps over switched network facilities.
+Model 2 is buffered and transmits up to 66.7 cps over leased network facilities to the ICA or over switched facilities to the 2701, 2702, or 2703.

 With buffering, data transmission can occur from one multidropped terminal while other operators are keying data.
 Buffering also permits visual verification before transmission.